 Sara Gethin grew up in Llanelli and worked as a primary school teacher.
 ‘Not Thomas’, her debut novel for adults, was shortlisted for the 2017 Guardian’s Not the Booker prize, the 2018 Waverton Good Read Award, and was optioned for television.
-Her second novel, ‘Emmet and Me’, will be published by Honno Press on 20th May, 2021.
+Her second novel, ‘Emmet and Me’, was published by Honno Press in May, 2021.

 Her writing has been shortlisted for the Colm Tóibín International Short Story Award and she is a member of Hay Festival’s Writers at Work.
 She has written four children’s books under the name Wendy White, and the first of these won the Tir na-nOg Award in 2014.